Epickitrolaz/LingosBot/README.md

 CLEAR_DB_BEFORE_SESSION - (0/1) Should the code remove all DB entries before every session?

 FORCE_WAIT_SEC - (float) For debugging.
-How long should the code wait between actions
+How long should the code wait between actions?